mitchness/opsForJson/README.md

         But why are you targeting Branson.
 He doesn't know anything the operation.

                             TREADSTONE COMMANDER
-        Borne, there are things going on that even above MY head.
+        Borne, there are things going on that are even above MY rank.

                             OPS PERSON #2